The Basic System of Umpire Gestures

 The Relationship Between Umpire Gestures and Players

 Mastering umpire gestures requires extensive training.
 Becoming an NPB umpire requires completing professional baseball umpire school (held annually, approximately 3 weeks) followed by 2-3 years of minor league practical training.
 During training, senior umpires rigorously develop gesture accuracy, voice projection, and call timing.
 Umpire gestures embody judgment authority and credibility beyond mere physical motions.
-Recent data visualization of umpire accuracy shows strike zone call agreement rates averaging around 90%.
-Combining gesture elegance with judgment accuracy defines the qualities demanded of modern NPB umpires.
+As of the 2020s, data visualization of umpire accuracy shows strike zone call agreement rates averaging around 90%.
+Combining gesture elegance with judgment accuracy defines the qualities demanded of NPB umpires in the 2020s.